Dinesh123svr/Tech-shop/README.md

 Version Control: Git & GitHub.

 📈 Why Tech Shop?
 Tech Shop makes online tech shopping easier and smarter.
-With a focus on usability, speed, and security, it’s ideal for customers who want a smooth buying experience and for developers aiming to learn full-stack eCommerce development..
+With a focus on usability, speed, and security, it’s ideal for customers who want a smooth buying experience and for developers aiming to learn full-stack eCommerce development.